lukasoppermann/veare-pre-next/storage/app/articles/150917-easy-development-using-homestead.md

 - **authorize** & **keys** are your ssh credentials, which homestead uses to mirror your files to the virtual server.
 - **folders** defines the folders that are mirrored to the virtual server, I recommend using the default of `Code` as your folder, so you do not have to change this setting every time you install homestead. `map` is the folder on your machine and `to` the folder on the virtual server.
 - **sites** defines which url will point to which folder on the virtual server.
-- **databases** are the databases homestead will create whenever it is started, note that no migrations are run, its just an empty mysql database.
+- **databases** are the databases homestead will create whenever it is started, note that no migrations are run,it'sjust an empty mysql database.
 - **variables** are environment variables that are set on the virtual server.

 The only change we have to make in this file whenever we add a new project is to add a new entry in the `sites` section, like the one shown below.
 We create a Laravel project in a folder named `myApp`.
 The `index.php` file for every Laravel project is always within a `public` folder so we have to point our domain to `myApp/public` on our virtual server.
 If you did not change the `folders` section, the `map` there should point to `/home/vagrant/Code`, we need to prepend this to our project folder.
 This results in the path `/home/vagrant/Code/myApp/public`.